 The name of the Crawfurds’ castle and barony is still preserved in the village.
 Today Auchinames Farm stands on the site of the castle and there is some evidence that dressed stone from the old castle was used to build walls in the adjacent fields.
 More significantly, the ruins of a chapel, founded by the Crawfurds and dedicated to St. Catherine, still stand in the old parish churchyard (see image above), and an old Crawfurd knight’s gravestone can still be seen in the churchyard and wall.

-Thomas de Crawfurd, 3rd Baron of Auchinames, built St. Catherine’s Chapel was built early in the 15th century by Thomas de Crawfurd, 3rd Baron of Auchinames.
-The function of this chapel was the salvation of his soul and the souls of his predecessors and successors.
-The patronage was vested in himself and his heirs.
-By the Foundation Charter of 1401, Crawfurd gave the rental of some of his lands for maintenance of a chaplain ministering in the chapel, which was about to be built; or ministering to the altar of the Holy Virgin Mary in the Church of Kilbarchan.
-The charter was ratified by King Robert III and St Catherine’s Chapel was built soon after.
+Thomas de Crawfurd, 3rd Baron of Auchinames, built St. Catherine’s Chapel early in the 15th century.
+In the Foundation Charter of 1401, it is stated that the function of the chapel was the salvation of Thomas de Crawfurd’s soul and the souls of his predecessors and successors.
+The patronage was to be vested in himself and his heirs, and he was required to give the rental of some of his lands for the maintenance of a chaplain ministering in the chapel.
+The charter was ratified by King Robert III, and St. Catherine’s Chapel was built soon after.

 © 2016 Helen Calcluth

 More information on the Crawfurds of Auchinames will be available in the Renfrewshire Local History Forum Journal, No 19, due for publication in 2022.